Yared-Mengiste/Yared-Mengiste/README.md

 [Portfolio](http://stoic.pythonanywhere.com/)

-I've got a bunch of pinned projects, but my fevorite is the [React Freshcart](https://github.com/Yared-Mengiste/Freshcart_Frontend_for_Spring)
+I've got a bunch of pinned projects, but my fevorite is the [BookShare](https://sharepdf.vercel.app)

 ---